gofynd/fdk-client-kotlin/documentation/application/CART.md

-Use this API to get top 5 offers available for current product
+Lists all available promotional offers for the cart.

 *Returned Response:*